gabipavel/Bitcoin_Incognito/README.md

 If you do, congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.
 ***
+## FAQ

+If you don't see ***status 4***

+Check if your wallet is syncing with `xbi-cli getinfo`.
+If your wallet is stuck, use the commands `systemctl stop XBI.service` and `xbid -reindex -daemon` to reindex.
+Wait a few minutes and check the status again with `xbi-cli getinfo` If your wallet is on the correct block, use `xbi-cli stop` and `systemctl start XBI.service` to restart the service.
+Wait until `xbi-cli mnsync status` returns true on everything but the "isFailed" Retry starting the masternode from you local wallet.